 The Advanced tab allows you to control how many items show before the Load More button shows, or if it even shows at all.

-The advanced tab contains a number of additional features for users on some of our higher plans.
+The Advanced tab contains a number of additional features for users on the Business plan or higher: